Event-Driven Architectures, Microservices, and Kafka Streaming

 Many forces affect software today: larger datasets, geographical disparities, complex company structures, and the growing need to be fast and nimble in the face of change.

-Author Ben Stopford explains how service-based architectures and stream processing tools such as Apache Kafka® can help you build business-critical systems.
+In this eBook, we’ll explain how event-driven architecture and stream processing tools such as Apache Kafka® can help you build business-critical systems.
+Topics covered include:

-- Learn why streaming beats request-response based architectures in complex, contemporary use cases
+- Why reactive streaming beats request-response based architectures in complex, contemporary use cases

-- Understand why replayable logs such as Kafka provide a backbone for both service communication and shared datasets
+- Why replayable logs such as Kafka provide a backbone for both microservices communication and shared datasets

-- Explore how event collaboration and event sourcing patterns increase safety and recoverability with functional, event-driven approaches
+- How event collaboration and event sourcing patterns increase safety and recoverability with functional, event-driven programming

 - Build service ecosystems that blend event-driven and request-driven interfaces using a replayable log and Kafka's Streams API

-- Scale beyond individual teams into larger, department- and company-sized architectures, using event streams as a source of truth
+- Scale beyond individual teams into larger, department- and company-sized architectures, using data streams as a source of truth